binkley/kotlin-rover/README.md

 unable to find a workable text editor on Mac OS X for the language, not to mention [keyboard](http://www.users.cloud9.net/~bradmcc/gif/APL_keyboard.gif).

+### Errors

+To properly diagnose errors in the input requires a "mini-compiler": treat the input as a DSL (which it actually is).
+For example, a real Mars Rover would report to Earth any of these conditions:

+- Missing boundary conditions with input data line number (the first line)
+- Malformed position line in the alternating subsequent lines with input data line number
+- Malformed turn/movement instructions in the post-alternating subsequent lines with input data line number

+Tracking line numbers in the input implies a true DSL parser.
+This is a challenging problem for existing compilers of programming languages, solved by most but even so sometimes with difficult corner cases.

 ---

 ## Releases